 Sec.
-16. The Superior Courts shall have appellate jurisdiction of all issues of law or fact, determined by a Probate Judge or a Justice of the Peace, where the matter in controversy exceeds twenty-five dollars, and of matters of law in all Sec.
-17. The clerks of the Superior Courts shall have jurisdiction of the probate of deeds, the granting of letters testamentary and of administice for eight years.
+16. The Superior Courts shall have appellate jurisdiction of all issues of law or fact, determined by a Probate Judge or a Justice of the Peace, where the matter in controversy exceeds twenty-five dollars, and of matters of law in all

 Sec.
+17. The clerks of the Superior Courts shall have jurisdiction of the probate of deeds, the granting of letters testamentary and of administration, the appointment of guardians, the apprenticing of orphans, to audit the accounts of executors, administrators and guardians, and of such other matters as shall be prescribed by law.
+All issues of fact joined before them shall be transferred to the Superior Courts for trial, and appeals shall lie to the Superior Courts from their judgments in all matters of law.
+Sec.
+18. In all issues of fact, joined in any court, the parties may waive the right to have the same determined by jury, in which case the finding of the judge upou the fact, shall have the force and effect of a verdict of a jury.
+Sec.
+19. The General Assembly shall provide for the establishment of Special Courts, for the trial of misdemeanors, in cities and towns, where the same may be necessary.
+Sec.
+20. The Clerk of the Supreme Court shall be appointed by the Court, and shall hold his office for eight years.
+Sec.
 21. A Clerk of the Superior Court for each County, shall be elected by the qualified voters thereof, at the time and in the manner prescribed by law for the election of members of the General Assembly.
 Sec.
 22. Clerks of the Superior Courts shall hold their offices for four years.
 Sec.
 23. The General Assembly shall prescribe and regulate the fees, salaries, and emoluments of all officers provided for in this article; but the salaries of the Judges shall not be diminished during their continuance in office.
 Sec.
-24. The laws of North Carolina, not repugnant to this Constitution, or to the Constitution and laws of the United States, shall be in torce until lawfully altered.
+24. The laws of North Carolina, not repugnant to this Constitution, or to the Constitution and laws of the United States, shall be in force until lawfully altered.
 Sec.
-25. Actions at law, and suits in equity, pending when this Constitution shall go into effect, shall be transferred to the Courts having jurisdiction thereof, without prejudice by reason of the change, and all such actions and suits, commenced before, and pending at, the adoption by the General Assembly, of the rules and practice and procedure herein provided for, shall be heard and determined, according to the practice now in use, unless otherwise provided for by said
+25. Actions at law, and suits in equity, pending when this Constitution shall go into efpending when this Constitution shall go into effect, shall be transferred to the Courts having jurisdiction thereof, without prejudice by reason of the change, and all such actions and suits, commenced before, and pending at, the adoption by the General Assembly, of the rules and practice and procedure herein provided for, shall be heard and determined, according to the practice now in use, unless otherwise provided for by said

 Sec.
-26. The Justices of the Supreme Court shall be elected by the qualified voters of the State, as is provided for the election of members of the General Assembly.
+26. The Justices of the Supreme Court shall be elected by the qualified voters of the State, as is provided for the election of members State, as is provided for the election of members of the General Assembly.
 They shall hold their offices for eight years.
-The Judges of the Superior Courts shall be elected in like manner, and shall hold their offices for eight years; but the Judges of the Superior Courts elected at the first election under this Constitution, shall, alter their election, under the superintendence of the Justices of the Supreme Court, be divided by lot into two equal classes, one of which shall hold office for four years, the other for eight years.
+The Judges of the Superior Courts shall be elected in like manner, and shall hold their offices for eight years; but the Judges of the Superior Courts elected at the first election under this Constitution, shall, alter their election, under the superintendence of the Justices of the Supreme Court, be divided by lot into two equal classes, one of which shall hold office for tour years, the other for eight years.